 Portugal's New IFICI Tax Regime (NHR 2.0)

 Since January 2024, Portugal has replaced the NHR program with the IFICI (Incentive for Scientific Research and Innovation) regime, also known as "NHR 2.0".
-This new program offers a flat 20% tax rate for eligible professionals in specific high-value activities including scientific research, innovation, and certain digital nomad professions.
+This program offers significant tax benefits for eligible professionals:

-The Portuguese social security system provides benefits such as healthcare, pensions, and unemployment support, and it covers Portuguese nationals, qualifying European Union nationals, legal residents, and spouses and dependents of the above.
+The Portuguese social security system provides benefits such as family, pension, unemployment and sickness cash benefits, and it covers Portuguese nationals, qualifying European Union nationals, legal residents, and spouses and dependents of the above.

 |---|---|---|